-Group / Operator Revenue growth y-o-y 2020/2019 EBITDA growth y-o-y 2020/2019 Evaluation Deutsche Telekom group +25.6% (globally; after US merger ) +41.6% (globally, adjusted EBITDA AL) "A record breaking year for us" KPN -2.4% (adj. / excl. divestments) +1.4 (EBITDA AL excl. divestments) "Delivered on 2020 outlook" Orange group +0.3% (includes non-telecom) -1.0% (includes non-telecom activities) "Resilient revenues in the context of Covid" Swisscom -3.1% +0.6% "2020 targets achieved" Telenor group -2% (globally), +0.4% (Nordics) +1.7% (globally) "Financial robustness confirmed" TIM group -12.1% (unadj.), -6.4% (organic) -17.3% (unadjusted), - 5.9% (organic) "During 2020, TIM further boosted cash generation, both for ordinary and extraordinary operations"
+Group / Operator up / Operator growth y-o-y 2020/2019 Evaluation Deutsche Telekom group +25.6% (globally; after US merger 8) +41.6% (globally, adjusted EBITDA AL) "A record breaking year for us" 9 KPN -2.4% (adj. / excl. divestments) +1.4 (EBITDA AL excl. divestments) "Delivered on 2020 outlook" Orange group +0.3% (includes non-telecom) -1.0% (includes non-telecom activities) "Resilient revenues in the context of Covid" Swisscom -3.1% +0.6% "2020 targets achieved" Telenor group -2% (globally), +0.4% (Nordics) +1.7% (globally) "Financial robustness confirmed" TIM group -12.1% (unadj.), -6.4% (organic) -17.3% (unadjusted), - 5.9% (organic) "During 2020, TIM further boosted cash generation, both for ordinary and extraordinary operations" TELE2 group -2% 28,5% 2% (organic EBITDAAL) "Financially, we closed the year delivering on our major targets given reasonable adjustments for the pandemic."

-Owing to its traditional resilience and the increasing reliance on connectivity and digital services during the pandemic (being recognized as an essential service), the telecommunications sector was less affected by the sharp decline of stock prices than most other sectors of the economy in February-March 2020.
+Owing to its traditional resilience and the increasing reliance on connectivity and digital services during the pandemic (being recognized as an essential service), the publicly traded on stock exchanges, therefore are obliged to regularly report their financial results.

+6 The operators in the table are selected based on available public information (their shares are telecommunications sector was less affected by the sharp decline of stock prices than most other sectors of the economy in February-March 2020.10